amaurremi/ownership-types/README.md

 ## Garbage collection
 Garbage collection can be turned on and off with the `doCollect` flag in `Eval.hs`.
-It is turned off by default.
+It is turned on by default.

 This version of ownership types is not very amicable to garbage collection but [Gregor](http://the.gregor.institute) had the following idea of taking advantage of this type system for automatic